-If you own a home that’s not under strata title, a combined building and contents policy gives protection for your most valuable assets.
-While building cover protects the main structures of your house, contents insurance can cover the things that make it a home – from your furnishings, fittings and appliances through to your personal items like sporting gear, jewellery and clothes.
+If you own a home that’s not under strata title, a combined building and contents insurance policy can give protection for your most valuable assets.
+While building insurance protects the main structures of your house, contents insurance can cover the things that make it a home – from your furnishings, fittings and appliances through to your personal items like sporting gear, jewellery and clothes.

 Live in a strata title building?